DAB Digital Radio

 Bristol Digital Radio

-Bristol Digital Radio (BDR) is formed of the owners and operators of a number of commercial, community and student radio stations in the Bristol area who are all interested in broadcasting on DAB as part of these trials.
+Bristol Digital Radio (BDR) is group of commercial, community and student radio stations in the Bristol area who are all interested in broadcasting on DAB as part of these trials.

-The stations combinined programming, technical expertise and resource to form an application which was submitted to Ofcom along with around 50 other groups.
+The stations combined programming, technical expertise and resource to form an application which was submitted to Ofcom along with around 50 other groups.

-In June 2015 Ofcom awarded a license to BDR to cover the City of Bristol and transmissions started in October 2015 from a site in Ashton Gate.
+In June 2015 Ofcom awarded a trial license to Celador Radio for a multiplex to cover the City of Bristol, and transmissions started in October 2015 from a site in Ashton Gate.